-If you count historical success by named cities and districts, controversy and confused school children, Christopher Columbus has the edge.
+If you count historical success by cities and districts, controversy and confused school children, Christopher Columbus has the edge.

 But if you liken it in square miles, late bloomer Amerigo Vespucci (1454-1512) wins by two continents.